Privacy notice for customers

 If you fail to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with products or veterinary services).
-In this case, we may have to cancel a product or service you have with us.
+Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with products, veterinary services or assess your suitability for available vacancies).
+In this case, we may have to cancel a product or service you have with us and we will not be able to enter into a contract with you.
 We will notify you if this is the case at the time.

 We use different methods to collect data from and about you, including: